From School to Home: How to Promote Generalization of Executive Functioning Skills

 In this scenario, the “train and hope” method might be teaching the student to use one type of visual timer, with one staff member, at the same time of day, with only one homework subject.

-In contrast, promoting generalization might include: practicing with different timers, practicing with different types of homework, or asking other staff to practice timers in different class periods.
+In contrast, promoting generalization might include: practicing with different timers, practicing with different types of homework or work tasks, or asking other staff (or colleagues) to practice timers in different class periods or work blocks.
 Each of these individuals will present the instruction in a slightly different way, promoting your learner’s responding in different settings.

 We’ve seen many examples of educators with good intentions putting strategies in place in the classroom that don’t make a lot of sense outside of that setting.
 Whenever you begin teaching a new executive functioning skill, consider what the end result or long-term response you’d like to see from the learner looks like.
 In as many ways as possible, use that as your guide for choosing the materials and the behaviors you’re looking for.